 Miscellaneous

-Boating Safety: 5 of History’s Great Mythical Sea Monsters
+5 of History’s Most Famous Sea Monsters

 A drawing of the Kraken attacking a ship, mythical sea monsters concept.

 Generally, the advancement of science leads to the dispelling of myths.
-For example, it turns out the Sun is not actually Apollo riding his chariot across the sky after all – but it was only really in the 19th century that paleontology took off and brought the domain of the dinosaurs to public consciousness, many centuries after monster sightings across the world and its history.
+For example, it turns out the Sun is not actually Apollo riding his chariot across the sky after all, but it was only really in the 19th century that paleontology took off and brought the domain of the dinosaurs to public consciousness, many centuries after monster sightings across the world and its history.

+Today, we highlight five of these creatures (whether we can believe they are real–or not).
 We'll also talk about one common thread between all sea creatures (real or otherwise): the danger they're rumored to bring and what boaters and seafarers can do to stay safe on the water

 Image of the Kraken, mythical sea monsters concept.